PODCAST: https://open.spotify.com/episode/2YDXlghaCbuEtRlYh5DbhQ?si=sBEGAJQ7RyOgMLi7M8LPNQ

 “Tree Brothers – Bake-o-Rama!” they chanted.
 They are in business.

-Flour, milk, eggs, sugar, chocolate chips, and vanilla essence – in a sticky batter form – are flying into the large muffin pans.
+Flour, milk, eggs, sugar, chocolate chips, and vanilla essence – in a sticky batter form – fly into the large muffin pans.
 A giant industrial mixing machine groans as it whirls and spins the white dough in the large stainless steel bowl.
 They look like seasoned chefs working together in unison.

 Chocolate chip muffins are on the menu tonight.
 Their client needs a couple of hundred muffins.
 Bake-o-Rama will deliver in the morning.

 Charles Stiles and the owner scan the surveillance cameras from a nearby room.
 The owner of the industrial food equipment is stunned.
 How did they get past the face recognition system?
-What are they doing in his facility during that time of the night?
+What are they doing in his facility during that time of night?
 He is fuming.

 “Now I understand why customers complain about receiving dirty equipment sold by my company,” said the owner.

 “Tree Brothers Bake-o-Rama” reads a roll of stickers on the surveillance room table.
 A hilarious scene followed earlier that same day.
 The Italian owner misread the label.
-He read “Three Brothers Bake-o-Rava”, and the lady that found the roll of misspelt stickers earlier that day in a dumpster at the warehouse condescendingly said, “No, it’s Tree Brothers” – as in wood and leaves – whilst pretending to be a tree.
+He read “Three Brothers Bake-o-Rava”, and the lady who found the roll of misspelt stickers earlier that day in a dumpster at the warehouse condescendingly said, “No, it’s Tree Brothers” – as in wood and leaves – whilst pretending to be a tree.
 Hilarious!

 The cameras zoom in.